yan4ik/udacity_driving/project4/README.md

 ###Curve fitting

 The code is located in cell 13.
 First, I split the image in two halves, and work with them independently.
 I use `np.polyfit` to fit a quadratic function.
-The final lines are drawn as suggested in the Udacity tutorial.

 Here's one example of what I got: